 She also taught History and managed to bring some of the characters from the past back to life again in her colourful descriptions.
 Her lessons were always sprinkled with some of her own slant on the facts and a bit of her own brand of common sense thrown in for good measure.
 She was not afraid to toss her own opinions into the mix, nor did she hesitate to ask us for ours.
 Nothing seemed to please her more than to get a good debate going in the classroom and she encouraged our participation and challenged our arguments.

 Above all, Mrs. Conboy understood children.
 She knew when it was time to sit and learn and when it was time to get some fresh air and burn off some energy.
 She knew how to calm down the rowdy boys with a mixture of a stern tone and a smile that never seemed to completely leave the corners of her mouth.
 She inspired us to be the best we could be and to go out into the world and be good citizens and to make a contribution to our communities.
 She gave us the tools to accomplish our goals and expected no less than excellence.

-If we’re lucky in life, we can all name a teacher or two like Mrs. Conboy who made a lasting impression, who stays in our fondest memories and whose voice we hear reminding us that if we work hard we can achieve our goals.
-A teacher need not be a Harvard professor, or an Oxford scholar to make a lingering impression on a child.
-A good teacher needs to understand that not all education comes from a book but can come from a sunny day on a baseball diamond sharing laughter and developing friendships and social skills.
+If we’re lucky in life, we can all name a teacher or two like Mrs. Conboy, who made a lasting impression, who stays in our fondest memories and whose voice we hear reminding us that if we work hard we can achieve our goals.
+A teacher need not be a Harvard professor, nor an Oxford scholar to make a lingering impression on a child.
+A good teacher needs to understand that not all education comes from a book, but can come from a sunny day on a baseball diamond sharing laughter, and developing friendships and social skills.
 Mrs. Conboy, like other great teachers leaves a lasting legacy, as we, her students from so long ago; continue to be inspired to always do our best.
 Mrs. Conboy, you will not be forgotten.

 (This post is in memory of: Dencie Ellen (Tryon) Conboy,